Getting Started

 Wrap slices or partial loaves tightly in plastic wrap first, then seal everything inside a zip-top freezer bag with as much air pushed out as possible.
 The double layer matters: air exposure over weeks causes freezer burn, which shows up as dry, off-tasting patches.
 Write the date on the bag.
 Most homemade bread tastes best within two to three months of freezing; it stays safe beyond that point but quality falls off.

 For whole crusty loaves you want to freeze intact, wrap tightly in plastic wrap and then foil.
-Let the loaf thaw at room temperature on the counter before refreshing it in the oven.
+Let the loaf thaw at room temperature on the counter before refreshing it in the oven, which usually takes 2 to 4 hours for a standard 900-gram loaf depending on your kitchen temperature.

 Reheating and Refreshing